term7/02_SpoofMAC/README.md

 https://github.com/term7/MacOS-Privacy-and-Security-Enhancements/tree/main/04_SpoofMAC

 ## Recently many users of SpoofMac have complained that SpoofMac stopped working from the commandline.
 We can confirm that there is a small issue: With recent updates it is not possible anymore to change the MAC address of the wifi card without switching off wifi first!
+We have prepared a newer guide to install SpoofMAC that makes use of npm instead of Python.

 # SpoofMAC-Installer for OS X